wuxn3d/Wuxn_Hardware/README.md

 + Material = Wuxn Classic PETG or ASA
 + Profile = Strong (0.16mm)

-Some of the Wuxn WXR printed parts require support material.
-The parts that require support material enabled are as follows:
+Some of the Wuxn WXR printed parts require support material and are as follows:
 + Front Fan Bracket
 + Mainboard Case